Exhibitions - Klaus Pitter - Austria

 By the way, I love classical music today.
 It's definitly not boring and I still find it very inspiring.”

-You can visit the exhibition in the ECC from 26 January till 5 April 2020, every Sunday from 10 to 12 am and from 2 to 5 pm.
-Groups of 10 persons or more are welcome on other days by appointment.
+You can visit the exhibition in the ECC till 20 September 2020, every Sunday from 10 to 12 am and from 2 to 5 pm.